shakeel-faiz/FF/11Nov-10/04-ink-mimio.md

 2. Within MimioStudio, open Mimio Notebook.

-3. In Mimio Notebook, click on the "Open" button.
+3. In Mimio Notebook, click on "Open" button.

-4. Navigate to the location where your .ink file is stored.
+4. Navigate to location where your .ink file is stored.

 5. Select your .ink file and click "Open."

 ## How to convert an INK file to other formats?

-To convert a Mimio Notebook (.ink file) to a different file format, follow these steps:
+To convert Mimio Notebook (.ink file) to different file format, follow these steps:

-- Open the .ink file in Mimio Notebook.
+- Open .ink file in Mimio Notebook.

 - Click on Mimio Notebook's "Save" button.

 - In the "Save As" window that appears, find the "Save as type" dropdown menu.
-From this menu, choose the desired file format to which you want to convert your .ink file.
+From this menu, choose desired file format to which you want to convert your .ink file.